Battle of Gagron

-The Battle of Gagron was fought in 1519 between Mahmud Khalji II of Malwa and Kingdom of Mewar's Rana Sanga.
+The Battle of Gagron was fought in 1519 between Mahmud Khalji II of Malwa and the Kingdom of Mewar's Rana Sanga.
 The conflict took place in Gagron (in the present-day Indian state of Rajasthan) and resulted in Sanga's victory, with him taking Mahmud captive and annexing significant territory.

 Background

 Following the death of the Sultan of Malwa, Nasir-ud-Din Khalji, a succession struggle erupted amongst his sons.
 Mahmud Khalji II emerged victorious, primarily with the aid of the Rajput chief Medini Rai.
 The latter amassed considerable influence, resulting in the enmity of the Muslim nobles, with even the new sultan finding it necessary to appeal to Muzaffar Shah II of Gujarat.
 A Gujarati army was dispatched to Mandu, held by Medini Rai's son, and besieged it.
 The Rajput chief in turn appealed to Rana Sanga of Mewar for aid, who then marched his army into Malwa, reaching Sarangpur.
 However, Mandu was captured by the Gujaratis, prompting Sanga to return to Mewar alongside Medini Rai, who was then employed in his service.